Shadow RAM (Acorn): Overview

 Shadow RAM is a block of RAM that can be considered to reside in parallel to the normal memory map and is accessed by the system only under certain conditions.
 When shadow RAM is enabled, the memory region normally used for screen memory becomes available for BASIC program use and for applications employing officially documented operating system interfaces.
-Given the maximum requirement of 20 KB for screen memory with the systems concerned, the amount of shadow RAM provided is typically 20 KB.
+Given the maximum requirement of 20 KB for screen memory with the systems concerned, this amount of RAM is provided as shadow RAM.

 Shadow RAM was fitted as standard on the BBC Micro Model B+ and on the BBC Master series, but was an optional feature provided by third-party expansions on earlier BBC Micro systems and the Acorn Electron.
 The Aries-B20 product, initially sold by Cambridge Computer Consultants, offered 20 KB shadow RAM for the BBC Model B, transparently diverting non-framebuffer accesses to the shadow RAM for addresses in the 20 KB video memory region.
+The Master RAM Board, made by Slogger, offered similar functionality for the Electron.